-Oia, SantoriniOctober 27, 2018 in Greece ⋅ ☀️ 20 °C
+Oia, SantoriniOctober 27, 2018 in Greece ⋅ ⛅ 21 °C

 Another easy morning with a very delicious breakfast on our terrace.
 This is such a beautiful place to wake up to and we are loving the ease of staying here.
 We had a very relaxing morning lazing in the spa and just chilling out.

 We decided to go to “our local”, the Golden Sunset Cafe for lunch and Brad once again ordered his favourite, grilled squid, and I tried the local tomato balls which were delicious.
 Brad has been enjoying the local beer, Mythos, and the local white wine has been very easy to drink.
-Initially we did think €5 per glass was expensive but it was a big glass and they fill it to the top.
+Initially we did think €5 per glass was expensive but it is a very big glass and they fill it to the top.
 Great value.

-Oia is a very pretty town and different to Thia (Fira) in that there is more colour in the buildings and a slightly different style.
+Oia is a very pretty town and different to Fira in that there is more colour in the buildings and a slightly different style.
 I loved wandering through the shops as they offered different things to what Fira offered.
 We walked into an art gallery and walked out with a lovely canvas picture of one of the many interesting doors in Oia.
 We love taking home a piece of art to put on the walls as it is a constant reminder of our wonderful adventures.

 We spent a very relaxing afternoon strolling the laneways, patting the cats, and taking some great photos of the vista.
-Viewing the sunset from Oia is meant to be the best vantage point to see the sun setting on Santorini but we decided we didn’t want to hang around as the town was filling up with more tourists and we were very happy with the view from our terrace.
+Viewing the sunset from Oia is meant to be the best vantage point to see the sun setting on Santorini but we decided we didn’t want to hang around as the town was filling up with more tourists and we were very happy with the view from our terrace in Firastefani.

 We caught the bus home, not as squashed this time, and spent the rest of the day enjoying our down time on our terrace.
 Another excellent day in Santorini.Read more